 Install an Air Conditioning Unit

 Installing an air conditioning system is one of the most effective ways to cool a hot attic.
 However, it is also one of the most expensive options.
-The costs go beyond buying and installing the air conditioner since its operation will affect your electric bills.
+The costs go beyond buying and installing air conditioners since their operation will affect your electric bills.
 But, on the bright side, the cooling is worth it.

 If you ever decide to make your attic a functional space, then an air conditioning unit should be one option you consider for attic cooling.
 When getting an air conditioner for your attic, a mini-split ductless air conditioner or a portable air conditioner should do.